-TUPE, or to give it its formal name, The Transfer of Undertakings (Protection of Employment) Regulations 2006, is the main piece of legislation governing the transfer of businesses.
-Its purpose is to protect employees when a business changes hands.
+TUPE, or to give it its formal name, The Transfer of Undertakings (Protection of Employment) Regulations 2006, is the primary piece of legislation governing the transfer of businesses.
+Its purpose is to protect employees when a company changes hands.
 In a transfer situation, TUPE preserves the transferring employee's continuity of employment and their terms and conditions of employment.

 When does TUPE apply?

 TUPE can apply in many situations and to a huge amount and variety of business transactions, but the most common types of situation when it can apply are when employers:

 - Buy or sell all or part of a business

 a) outsourcing a service they used to undertake themselves to an external contractor